Drivers for Spanish food delivery app Glovo will become full-time employees - Local News 8

 Drivers for Spanish food delivery app Glovo will become full-time employees

-MADRID (AP) — Thousands of delivery drivers in Spain working for the food delivery app Glovo will soon be full employees after the company announced Monday that it was moving to an employment-based model.
-The decision follows years of pressure from the Spanish government to give app-based drivers labor contracts.
+MADRID (AP) — Thousands of delivery drivers in Spain working for the food delivery app Glovo will soon be full employees after the company announced that it was moving to an employment-based model.
+The decision Monday follows years of pressure from the Spanish government to give app-based drivers labor contracts.
 In a statement, Glovo’s parent company Delivery Hero said that Glovo is moving from a freelance model to an employment-based one to avoid legal uncertainties, and that it anticipated a related 100 million euro ($105 million) hit to earnings in 2025.
+The company said the move will affect about 15,000 workers.